Logical blocks for fault-tolerant topological quantum computation: Appendix

-We remark that fusion-based quantum computation in this setting can be understood as gauge-fixing on a subsystem code.
+We remark that fusion-based quantum computation in this setting can be understood as gauge fixing on a subsystem code.
 This observation has previously been identified in the setting of MBQC~\cite{brown2020universal}, and we extend the discussion to include FBQC in this section.

-Subsystem (stabilizer) codes are a generalisation of stabilizer codes, where some code degrees of freedom are not used to encode information, and are referred to as gauge qubits.
-A subsystem code~\cite{poulin2005stabilizer,bacon2006operator} is defined by a subgroup of the Pauli group $\mathcal{G}\subseteq \mathcal{P}_n$, which is not necessarily abelian, known as the gauge group.
+Subsystem (stabilizer) codes are a generalization of stabilizer codes, where some code degrees of freedom are not used to encode information, and are referred to as gauge qubits.
+A subsystem code~\cite{poulin2005stabilizer,bacon2006operator} is defined by a subgroup of the Pauli group $\mathcal{G}\subseteq \mathcal{P}_n$, which is not necessarily Abelian, known as the gauge group.
 For a given gauge group, stabilizers of the subsystem code are given by elements $\mathcal{Z}_{\mathcal{G}}(\mathcal{G})$, logical degrees of freedom are described by the group $\mathcal{Z}_{\mathcal{P}_n}(\mathcal{G})$, while $\mathcal{G}$ describes operations on the gauge qubits.
 In particular, we refer to an element of $\mathcal{Z}_{\mathcal{P}_n}(\mathcal{G})$ as a \textit{bare logical operator}---such operators act nontrivially only on logical degrees of freedom.
 One may multiply any bare logical operator by elements of $\mathcal{G}$ to obtain an operator known as a \textit{dressed logical operator}, which has equivalent action on logical degrees of freedom.

-We now express an FBQC channels in terms of a subsystem code.
+We now express a FBQC instrument network in terms of a subsystem code.
 Namely, in FBQC, we may construct a gauge group $\mathcal{G}=\resstab\cup \measgp$.
-We can understand a channel in terms of \textit{gauge fixing}~\cite{paetznick2013universal}, whereby we start in one particular gauge of the subsystem code (i.e., in a joint eigenstate of some subset of $\mathcal{G}$) and project into a different gauge.
+We can understand a fault-tolerant instrument in terms of \textit{gauge fixing}~\cite{paetznick2013universal}, whereby we start in one particular gauge of the subsystem code (i.e., in a joint eigenstate of some subset of $\mathcal{G}$) and project into a different gauge.
 In particular, the computation begins by starting in the gauge defined by $\resstab$, and performing measurements to fix onto the gauge defined by $\measgp$.
 The computation can be understood as proceeding by examining how bare logical operators are transformed.
 In terms of the subsystem code, the bare logical operators are precisely the logical membrane operators that we have previously studied.